If it's a record or a tape and I can play it - it's suitable.

 cartridges on these for reasons of magnetic attraction!)

-recording your vinyl material on the resident equipment and returning
+I prefer to work in-house, recording your vinyl on the resident equipment and returning

 Very